-The local area network coordinators are called upon to make a major investment of time and effort.
-Contacting and following up with network members, recruiting support and new members in the communities, planning meetings, recruiting speakers for pertinent programs, and coordinating THSO initiatives all require an extensive time commitment on the part of the network coordinator.
-Network coordinators have several responsibilities:
+The local area network coordinators are called upon to make a significant investment of time and effort.
+Contacting and following up with network members, recruiting support and new members in the communities, planning meetings, recruiting speakers for pertinent programs, and coordinating THSO initiatives all require an extensive time commitment from the network coordinator.
+Therefore, network coordinators have several responsibilities:

-- Provide assistance to the regional LEL as required; - Participate in the national/state campaigns as directed by the THSO; - · Solicit network agencies to participate in national campaigns; - Conduct monthly/quarterly network meetings; - Participate in THSO-sponsored press events; - Participate in THSO training events (to be available as an instructor if qualified); - Personally contact each chief of police and sheriff or representative in the local area network to explain the THSO campaigns and solicit agency participation; - Serve as data collectors for law enforcement statistics for each THSO campaign; - Attend THSO meetings as directed; - Attend at least one regional LEL meeting during the grant period; and - Other duties may be assigned by the THSO/LEL.
+- · Assist the regional LEL as required; - Promote public awareness through announced checkpoints and earned media throughout the network; - Participate in the national/state campaigns as directed by the THSO; - · Solicit network agencies to participate in national campaigns; - Conduct monthly/quarterly network meetings; - Participate in THSO-sponsored press events; - Participate in THSO training events (to be available as an instructor if qualified); - Personally contact each chief of police and sheriff or representative in the local area network to explain the THSO campaigns and solicit agency participation; - Serve as data collectors for law enforcement statistics for each THSO campaign;

+- Attend THSO meetings as directed; - · Attend at least one regional LEL meeting during the grant period; and - · Other duties may be assigned by the THSO/LEL.

 Network meetings provide a venue for law enforcement professionals to receive training and learn about new initiatives and best practices.
-Network coordinators will continue to assist agencies with daily operations and provide technical assistance when needed.
+In addition, network coordinators will continue to assist agencies with daily operations and provide technical assistance when needed.